 - Hand off projects as assignments are completed

 If you pay your virtual assistant on an hourly basis, you may want an app that tracks hours or creates time sheets.
-Clockify and Toggl are good options for this.
+Clockify, Toggl, and FactoHR are good options for this.

 You’ll also need to give your virtual assistant access to your website and other tools.

 Be aware, you may not want to give a virtual assistant full access to all your tools.
 It makes sense to protect some areas of your business from unauthorized users.